boxingbeetle/softfab/src/softfab/docs/reference/api/contents.md

 ### TriggerSchedule<a id="TriggerSchedule"></a>

-Sets a flag that will cause a specified passive schedule to activate.
+Sets a flag that will cause a specified triggered schedule to activate.

 Method: **POST**

 Arguments:

 scheduleId: (mandatory)
 :   The ID of the schedule to set the trigger flag for.
-This schedule has to be a passive schedule.
+This schedule has to be a triggered schedule.

 ##Call Mechanism<a id="call"></a>